avrils/Chicago-Relocation-Guide/README.md

 ## Data Sources
 The datasets used in this project are sourced from the **Chicago City Government** and other publicly available repositories.
 These datasets were processed and cleaned in Python to remove inconsistencies and ensure accuracy before visualization.

-**Data Files:**
-- Chicago Crime Data
-- ChicagoBusData.xlsx
-- ChicagoCabs.xlsx
-- ChicagoRent.xlsx
-- ChicagoGovernmentEmployment.xlsx

-You can download the datasets [here](#) or view them directly in the repository.

 ## Data Analysis
 This project highlights crucial data cleaning and analysis steps to create actionable insights for potential Chicago residents.
 Using **Python**, I cleaned the raw data by reducing inconsistencies by 25%, improving the overall dataset quality for analysis.